mafifafm/pxt-microbit/docs/projects/micro-chat.md

 ## {Step 8}

 If you have a @boardname@ device, connect it to your computer and click the ``|Download|`` button.
 Follow the instructions to transfer your code onto the @boardname@.
-If you have two micro:bits, download the program to each one.
+If you have two Raggas, download the program to each one.
 Press button **A** on one and see if the other gets the message!

 ## {Step 9}